One of the most popular alternatives to roses out there is the Gardenia.

 In late summer, prune the plant back by ¼ to ⅓ and allow it to heal for one week before beginning the transplant.

-Prepare the new location (either ground or a new container one size larger) prior to uprooting the plant.
+Prepare the new location (either ground or a new container one size larger) before uprooting the plant.

 Next, dig around the plant, being careful to excavate far enough out to avoid harming the roots.